soluble-io/soluble-mediatools/docs/video-detection-service.md

 reads the video to infer some characteristics (currently only interlacement detection is implemented...).

-It relies on the [symfony/process](https://symfony.com/doc/current/components/process.html) component, exposes an immutable api for conversion parameters and attempt to make debugging easier with clean exceptions.
+It relies on the [symfony/process](https://symfony.com/doc/current/components/process.html) component and attempt to make debugging easier with clean exceptions.
 You can also inject any psr-3 compatible logger if you don't want to log issues by yourself.